Nexa-Developers/wormhole-icco/anchor-contributor/README.md

 ## Deploy Solana Contributor

-run anchor build it will give you a deploy command.
-Before doing that, you need to run `anchor keys list`.
-It gives a programId.
-Copy that value and put it in lib.rs `declare_id`. anchor build again and then run the deploy command.
+change `env.rs` file and set your required conductors and bridge addresses run `anchor build` run `anchor keys list` use the `programId` and copy that value and put it in lib.rs `declare_id` run `anchor build` run last two commands provided in `deploy-devnet.sh` file